 “The purpose of Community Cord Blood Banking is to ensure easy and rapid access to stem cells for every Indian without the hurdles of public and private banking models.
 While stem cells from the umbilical cord blood can be procured from global public banks, the probability of finding a match for a patient of Indian origin is less than 10% because of the low inventory of available units plus the big issue of donor dropouts.

 Luckily, since the family was a part of LifeCell's community banking program, they could gain quick, free access to the huge inventory of over 75,000+ qualified and consented units available at LifeCell which provides a greater than 97% probability of finding a match.”

-Also, this heart-warming story has been encouraging for the whole community!
-Not only did high-quality cord blood units expedited the recovery process but also this complex, double cord blood unit transplant was carried out at a low-volume transplant centre in a tier-two city.
-Commenting on this outcome, leading hemato-oncologist and transplant physician, Dr. Pritesh Junagade (Director, Lotus Hospital), said that he was pleasantly surprised that the retrieval process for two cord blood units was convenient and at no additional cost to the patient as compared to other banking models.
-Calling it a real social service, he is now a supporter of LifeCell’s community banking and would welcome the opportunity to further advance this initiative.
+Also, Dr Pritesh Junagade, Director of LOTUS Hospital said that he was pleasantly surprised that the retrieval process for two cord blood units was convenient and at no additional cost to the patient as compared to other banking models.
+Calling it a real social service, he is now a supporter of LifeCell’s community cord blood banking and would welcome the opportunity to further advance this initiative.

 Huzaifa shares his pleasant experience with LifeCell after his daughther's successul, Life-saving Double Cord Blood Tansplant